MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/optical.md

 * Put your sample on stage
 * Use the manual focusing knob to bring sample into focus
+* Move stage back/forth and left/right to position desired sample area under observation
+* Fine-tune focus by moving the zoom head with the console buttons/wheel or softare buttons
+* Select observation mode by clicking the best image button, select all modes, select desired image, and click apply
 * Characterize!
 For a list of features see the [detailed operating instructions](#details)
 * Verify files are saved where you intend
 * Repeat as needed